strangeforloop/personal-website/content/blog/swe-conference-tips/index.md

-If you have an additional questions or want tips on the conference, feel free to email me.
+If you have an additional questions or want tips on the conference, feel free to email me at annaagoha@gmail.com.